Periyapatna: Location

 In the 1960s, when China invaded Tibet many Tibetan refugees sought shelter in India and their leader, the Dalai Lama, requested that the Indian government to provide a place for them in India.

 The then Karnataka Chief Minister, S Nijalingappa, allocated 3,000 acres of land in the Mysuru district’s Bylakuppe town.

 Today, more than 20,000 Tibetans live there.

 Rehabilitation

-A scheme has been sanctioned for the resettlement of East Pakistan displaced persons in Periyapatna Taluk, as distinct from Periyapatna town.
+A scheme has been sanctioned for the resettlement of Tibetan displaced persons in Periyapatna Taluk under Tibetan Refuges Rehabilitation Scheme (TRR Scheme) office building situated at Bylakuppe now it is Panchayat Office, as distinct from Periyapatna town.
+Central School for Tibetans was also run by the Government of India.
 Around 800 agriculturist families have settled there.
 It will cost about this Rs 4,000 per family.
 The cost of the entire scheme is borne by the Central Government.
 The state government for the moment has offered about 8,000 acres of land, and we are told that the area is covered with forests.
 Six acres of land will be given to each family and according to the State Government, it will be quite sufficient for any agriculturist family.
 The scheme has been dropped.